-Figure 5.3.1.
-Precipitation (ppt), climate water deficit (cwd), temperature maximum (tmax) and minimum (tmin) from the Basin Characterization Model, RCP 4.5 and 8.5 emissions scenarios, respectively.

 Initial Communities: An initial community was created that defined the spatial distribution and ages of each tree or shrub species present on the landscape.
 Initial communities were created by sampling US Forest Service FIA subplots from a radius of 50km around RCEW, and randomly assigning those plots to a digitized map of forest types within the RCEW (ARS NWRC).
 Because of our 10x10m cell size, we used the FIA subplots (14.6m diameter) as our pool of potential initial communities.
 FIA sampling from around the RCEW resulted in 1894 unique FIA plots, which each contained 4 subplots – a total of 7576 unique subplots.
 From these subplots, tree species, DBH, age, and biomass were extracted for the following three tree species modeled in this study: Douglas fir (Pseudotsuga menziesii), Quaking aspen (Populus tremuloides), and Western juniper (Juniperus occidentalis).
 Shrubs are not important competitors to aspen although they provide fuels for fire spread, therefore shrubs were grouped into a generic shrub type rather than represented as individual species.

 Ecoregions: Ecoregions representing homogeneous soils and climate were spatially delineated and assigned unique establishment probabilities and mortality rates for each species, and varied through time.
 The RCEW landscape was divided into ecoregions that captured areas with similar soils, climate, and snowbank accumulation.
 Ecoregions were delineated using an approach developed by Yang et al. (2015), based on elevation and climatic water deficit (CWD).
 Four CWD bins were created (using a Jenks natural breaks algorithm) and combined with three equivalent elevation bands to create twelve unique ecoregions.
 A thirteenth ecoregion was created to represent snowbank accumulation, an ecologically meaningful feature of the RCEW.
-Snowbanks location and extent were geographically delineated using ISNOBAL (Winstral et al 2013), a mass and energy balance distributed model which can estimate precipitation redistribution and accumulation.
+Snowbanks accumulation location and extent were geographically estimated using ISNOBAL (Winstral et al 2013), a mass and energy balance distributed model which can estimate precipitation redistribution and accumulation.

 Maximum ANPP: Within the Biomass Succession extension, maximum ANPP (maxANPP) and maximum Biomass (maxB) are species-specific parameters.
 For this study, maximum annual aboveground net primary productivity (ANPP, g C m-2 yr-1) was simulated using the biogeochemical process model Biome-BGC (v.
 4.2, Thornton et al. 2002).
 Biome-BGC simulates ecosystem processes for a single plant functional type (PFT) through daily fluxes of carbon, nitrogen, water, and radiation.
 Maximum ANPP for our three tree species, was simulated for each of the 13 ecoregions.
 For each ecoregion, Biome-BGC was run using daily climate, and further parameterized using site conditions, including soil depth and texture parameters that were obtained from the Soil Survey Geographic Database (SSURGO).
-Following Biome-BGC simulations, annual ANPP for each species was calculated from daily sums of carbon accumulated and stored in vegetation foliage and stem pools.
+Following Biome-BGC simulations, annual ANPP for each species was calculated from daily sums of carbon accumulated and stored in vegetation foliage and stem pools (See section 5.1) .